 Fractures, internal knee derangement, osteoarthritis of the knee and bony tumors in or around the knee are secondary causes of patellofemoral pain syndrome.

-Presentation of Patellofemoral Pain Syndrome [Signs and Symptoms]
+Clinical Presentation of Patellofemoral Pain Syndrome [Signs and Symptoms]

 The onset of the condition is usually gradual and initially intermittent, although some cases may appear suddenly following trauma.